Unsupervised Learning of Group Invariant and Equivariant Representations: Experiments

 \paragraph{Molecular Conformations.} We showcase our learning framework on real-world data by autoencoding the atom types and geometries of small molecules from the \texttt{QM9} database \cite{ramakrishnan2014quantum}.
 We achieved a reconstruction RMSE of $0.15 \pm 0.07~\angstrom$ for atom coordinates and perfect atom type accuracy on 5000 unseen test conformations (see Figure \ref{fig:tetris}c for two examples and Appendix \ref{app:qm9examples} for more reconstruction predictions).
-Given a point cloud of $N$ nodes, notice that the $G$-inv. embedding $z$ has to store information about the Cartesian coordinates $P \in \mathbb{R}^{3N}$ as well as the 5 distinct atom types $A \in \{0,1\}^{5N}$ represented as one-hot encodings.
-Given the largest molecule in the QM9 database with $N_\text{max} = 29$ atoms, the degrees of freedom of the data space\footnote{Notice that the data space $X$ can be described as the product space between $\mathbb{R}^{3N}$ and $\mathbb{N}^{5N}$.} $X$ can assumed to be $3\cdot29 \cdot 5 \cdot 29 = 12615$, making the input data high-dimensional, while we compress the molecular conformations into $z\in Z \subset \mathbb{R}^{256}$ dimensions.
+Given a point cloud of $N$ nodes, the $G=SE(3)\times S_N$-invariant embedding $z$ has to store information about the Cartesian coordinates $P \in \mathbb{R}^{3N}$ as well as the 5 distinct atom types $A \in \{0,1\}^{5N}$ represented as one-hot encodings.
+The largest molecule in the QM9 database has $N_\text{max} = 29$ atoms, thus the degrees of freedom of the data space\footnote{Notice that the data space $X$ can be described as the product space between $\mathbb{R}^{3N}$ and $\mathbb{N}^{5N}$.} $X$ are $3\cdot29 \cdot 5 \cdot 29 = 12615$.
+Our embeddings compress this high-dimensional space of molecular conformations into $z\in Z \subset \mathbb{R}^{256}$ dimensions.

-\section{ShapeNet}
+\subsection{ShapeNet}